 Releasing frequently enough to get fixes out without overwhelming the release team or consumers.
 In general, security fixes and other critical bug fixes should be released quickly.
 Otherwise when there are a reasonable amount of unreleased fixes committed, teams should be looking at doing a release.
 Milestone boundaries during the master release schedule are also good times to be inspecting the list of unreleased changes to see if a stable point release should happen.

 Monitoring and resolving issues in the continuous integration ‘gate’ system.
 This basically means making sure there aren’t things blocking proposed backports from passing tests.
 These could be project-specific or global in nature and are usually tracked in the stable tracker etherpad.
-From time to time the Stable Maintenance Core team may also ask for help from individual projects in IRC or the openstack-dev mailing list and expect a reasonably prompt response.
+From time to time the Stable Maintenance Core team may also ask for help from individual projects in IRC or the openstack-discuss mailing list and expect a reasonably prompt response.

 Each project stable review team need to balance the risk of any given patch with the value that it will provide to users of the stable branch.
 A large, risky patch for a major data corruption issue might make sense.
 As might a trivial fix for a fairly obscure error handling case.